atamis/ironic-space-lisp/README.md

 "bytecode" because it's not really bytecode, it's a weird enum mix of literals and opcodes.

+Potentially more compilations steps here to make code generation easier.
+In particular, a pre-state where jumps and conditional jumps are relative rather than absolute.

 ### "bytecode" -> VM

 VM runs the "bytecode" in its own environment.
-Because the "bytecode" is concatenative infix, can easy run single or batched steps.
+Because the "bytecode" is concatenative postfix, can easy run single or batched steps.

 ### VM -> scheduler

 Run multiple VMs on multiple threads in an N:M model with preemptive scheduling.

+## Reuse

+The parser can be used to implement the perenial `parse` function.
+Additionally, I implemented an interpreter for macro use.
+The interpreter could be used to implement an `eval` function, but the language should be easily self-hosted, so it's probably better to put that in the preamble.